bkushigian/hog/README.md

 Finally, we would like to create a larger set of lessons and get feedback from folks at different learning stages of Git.

+## Installing and Running

+This has two dependencies

+* GitPython
+* Jupyter

+If you don't plan on using the Jupyter Notebooks you can ignore the second dependency.

+Pip is recommended and Python3 is required.
+To run you can simply use the `hog` command at the top level of this repository, which takes a .git directory path as an argument.
+It prints a simple `help` statement which tells you how to sue it.
+For more detailed info, fire up Jupyter Notebook with

+        jupyter notebook

+and navigate to `src/notebooks`.
+Here you can run `git-basics`, `git add-1`, etc. These notebooks are still in early stages but they exhibit much of the functionality that HOG currently has - they are definitely a great place to start.